Usage of Pubic Spaces

 - Social participation

-During my visit to the United States of America, I had the opportunity to experience some of these public spaces.
-Some of the public spaces really caught my attention such as Logan Square in Philadelphia, Highline in New York, Times Square and Central Park in New York, and some of the historic places of Washington DC.
-All these places have been designed to cater to all kinds of activities and consider all ages.
+During my visit to the United States of America, I had the opportunity to experience some of these public spaces where some of these public spaces really caught my attention such as Logan Square in Philadelphia, Highline in New York, Times Square and Central Park in New York, and some of the historic places of Washington DC.
+All these places have been designed to cater to various activities and diverse ages.
 These cities are making a tremendous effort to make it inclusive to everyone.
-Highline in New York is one of the most utilized as it forms linkages between different streets and connects various buildings.
+One fine example I experienced was The Highline in New York is one of the most utilized as it forms linkages between different streets and connects various buildings.
 The movement can be experiential rather than just monotonous.
 It is an effective utilization of abandoned freight railway lines.
-It offers vistas of New York’s prominent landmarks.
-Well-integrated seating arrangements invite visitors to spend a longer time than they usually would.
+It offers vistas of New York’s prominent landmarks and is equipped with well-integrated seating arrangements inviting visitors to spend a longer time than they usually would.

 In my home country India, emphasis on well-integrated public realm is secondary.
 The population of the country being relatively higher makes it more functional and rather has a real demand of well-designed spaces.
 Some of the well-designed public spaces that I have personally visited and was greatly influenced by their spatial quality include Rock gardens in Chandigarh, Historic places in Rajasthan, Sabarmati waterfront, Gujrat.